Working in Germany — Salary, Tax and Contracts

 - What is the Chancenkarte (Opportunity Card)?

 - The Chancenkarte is a new visa introduced in 2024 that allows skilled workers to come to Germany for up to 1 year to find a job, without a prior job offer.
 You earn points based on qualifications, work experience, German language skills, age, and previous connections to Germany.
-At least 6 points (out of 10) are required.
-German language skills give extra points.

 - What is Sozialversicherung and do I have to pay it?